Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 ## Samples from my "Enterprise Access Model" implementations

 In the following section, I would like to give you an overview about some use cases in a tiered administration environment where RMAUs offers a great security benefit in restricted management.
-Unfortunately, security groups (using PIM for Group) and role-assignable groups (Azure AD PIM) are not supported or appropriated.
+Unfortunately, security groups (using "PIM for Groups") and role-assignable groups (Azure AD PIM) are not supported or appropriated.
 Using "PIM for Groups" and RMAU would be a perfect match to combine protection with the capability of Just-in-Time (JIT) access.
 Nevertheless, there are a couple of scenarios where users are assigned to groups with eligible roles to Azure RBAC.

 The described examples are part of my solution to implement an "Enterprise Access Model" and result of continuous research (started three years ago), development and experiences to find a practical approach to implement a tier model in Microsoft Azure and Azure AD.

 *Are you interested in learning more about my implementation of Enterprise Access Model?
-I’m speaking at TEC 2023 in a deep dive session about this solution and share more insights how you can protect privileged identities in Azure AD.
+I’m speaking at TEC 2023 in a deep dive session about entire solution and share more insights how you can protect privileged identities in Azure AD.
 More information and tickets:* [The Experts Conference (TEC) 2023](https://theexpertsconference.cventevents.com/event/ff6b61dc-386d-422c-a142-8bd9b3b75453/websitePage:55dc8fd7-e500-4550-9055-6b1fde364777)

 ### Security principals in Azure RBAC role assignments

 Protecting privileged users and groups on management and workload plane in Microsoft Azure was one of the previously named use cases.
 This is even more important, especially for those sensitive role definitions which have "Owner" or "Contributor" permission on Landing Zones (Workloads).

-_Side Note: I would recommend to use role-assignable groups as primary "role group" for comprehensive horizontal scope (such as "PlatformOps" or "SecOps") on management plane which offers also the capability to use this groups for delegation to scoped Azure AD roles (e.g., managing Landing Zone security groups in a RMAU)._

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-06-13-administrative-units-restricted-management/rmau9.png)

 *Overview of my Enterprise Access and Tiered Administration Model.
-Users and groups with permissions on the different tiered levels are assigned to the related RMAUs.*
+Users and groups with permissions on the different tiered levels are assigned to the related RMAUs or AUs.
+For example, user accounts with sensitive workload plane permissions (Contributor of Resource Group) are assigned to RMAU "Workload Plane Accounts"."*
+_Side Note: I would recommend to use role-assignable groups as primary "role group" for comprehensive horizontal scope (such as "PlatformOps" or "SecOps") on management plane which offers also the capability to use this groups for delegation to scoped Azure AD roles (e.g., managing Landing Zone security groups in a RMAU)._

 An overview and sample of my defined Azure roles and classification in the "Tired Administration" design can be found [here](https://github.com/Cloud-Architekt/AzureRBAC/blob/main/EAS_EAM_AzureRBAC_TabularSummary.pdf).